toltalchaos/shop-os/README.md

 ## TODO (things to refine before next release)

-- site management submission buttons need more feedback

-- checkout :TOTAL: could use better visual, doesnt need to be an input box

 - focus on product cards
   - loosing focus should eliminate description
   - focusing should increase image size